Sparking innovation and resilience.

 Neurotechnology

-An Upper School student hacks an EEG headset to monitor brain waves in hopes of assisting PTSD patients with exposure therapy as part of an independent study.
+An Upper School student hacks an EEG headset to monitor brain waves to assist PTSD patients with exposure therapy.

 Wearable Technology